cwqt/stageup/README.md

 ## **Troubleshooting**

-### **Env Setup**
+### **.env Setup**

 Below are some common errors we've seen devs experience when setting up their envs:

 - Sometimes trailing spaces in env files will cause them not to load properly.
-- if you copy & paste keyto and from Slack, Slack will replace quotation mark characters, so check that you're using the right type of quotation marks:  "
+- if you copy & paste keyto and from Slack, Slack will replace quotation mark characters, so check that you're using the right type of quotation marks: `"`

 ### **VSCode**